michele-brambilla/librdkafka-fake/README.md

 See [here](USAGE.md) for all a detailed description.

 The tests present a wide variety of fake calls.
-When a method can return a valid or invalid value, the general syntax is
+When a function or method can return a valid or invalid value, the general syntax is

 ```
 set<Object>Valid();